15 Gorilla Trekking Tips That Will Make Your $1,500 Permit Worth Every Penny

 10. Don't Stand Behind the Photographer

 A phone with a good camera honestly works fine.
 The gorillas are close — sometimes 2-3 meters away.
 You don't need a 600mm lens.
-What you need is to put the camera down for at least 10 of those 60 minutes and just look.
+What you need is to put the camera down for at least 10 of those 60 minutes and simply look.

 11. Make Eye Contact with the Silverback (Briefly)